tidev/alloy/README.md

 The following are the main goals for Alloy:

 - *Productivity*: it's important that Titanium developers are productive and productive developers write less code.
 The main goal of Alloy is to provide a rapid framework for building robust applications.
-- *Maintainability*:  it's important that Titanium apps can be maintained and sustained - not just by the original developer, but by others tha are on the team, that come along afterwards or by others in the Titanium community.
+- *Maintainability*:  it's important that Titanium apps can be maintained and sustained - not just by the original developer, but by others that are on the team, that come along afterwards or by others in the Titanium community.
 Alloy should provide a framework that anyone can drop into and become productive once they understand the basics of Alloy.
 - *Best Practices*: it's important that Alloy provide a clean separation of concerns for application design, provide a framework that encapsulates the best practices for Titanium and provides a mechanism for reusable application building blocks called `Widgets`.

 Installation